xsf/xmpp-providers-website/content/faq.md

 Furthermore, several properties are updated automatically on a daily basis.
 E.g., our web bot retrieves ratings from rating services and a provider file from a provider's web server while our XMPP bot retrieves registration support and upload limits from a providers' XMPP server.
-The specific update methods for both {{< external-link text="basic information" url="https://invent.kde.org/melvo/xmpp-providers/-/tree/master#basic-information">}} and {{< external-link text="criteria" url="https://invent.kde.org/melvo/xmpp-providers/-/tree/master#criteria">}} are denoted in the *Automatic Updates* column.
+The specific update methods for both [basic information](https://invent.kde.org/melvo/xmpp-providers/-/tree/master#basic-information) and [criteria](https://invent.kde.org/melvo/xmpp-providers/-/tree/master#criteria) are denoted in the *Automatic Updates* column.

-All sources are stored in the {{< external-link text="providers file" url="https://invent.kde.org/melvo/xmpp-providers/-/blob/master/providers.json" >}}.
+All sources are stored in the [providers file](https://invent.kde.org/melvo/xmpp-providers/-/blob/master/providers.json).
 That file is the data source of all provider properties.
 This website's provider listings and details are based on it.